atsushieno/atsushieno/README.md

 I am reachable as @atsushieno on mastodon.cloud, twitter, or facebook.
 I'm also lurking around some audio dev. discord servers e.g. [theaudioprogrammer](https://theaudioprogrammer.com/)

 Most of Kotlin and/or C/C++ projects are maintained and I'm likely responsive.
 If you want my support on my C#/.NET projects, only paid supports are available.
-Pull requests are still welcome.
+Pull requests with basic respect to the contributors are still welcome.

 ## Android Audio Plugin and related projects